Access08/ds-sql-topic-introduction-atlanta-ds-100918/README.md

 ## What is SQL?

-SQL (Structured Query Language) is a language for managing data in a database.
-Unlike some other programming languages, it's only used for one thing: talking to databases.
-Thus, you might hear it referred to as a "special purpose", or "domain specific" programming language.
-This means that you won't be using SQL to write the next big web app, but you might use it to interact with the database that powers it.
+SQL (Structured Query Language) is a language for managing data in databases.
+Unlike some other programming languages, it's used for only one thing: talking to databases.
+Thus, we might hear it referred to as a "special purpose", or "domain specific" programming language.
+This basically means is we won't be using SQL to write the next big web app, but we might use it to interact with the database that powers that app.

-Even though SQL has just one purpose, it is used by many different database systems such as MySQL, PostgreSQL, or the system we'll be using in this course: SQLite.
+Even though SQL has just one purpose, it is used by many popular database systems such as MySQL, PostgreSQL, or the system we'll be using in this course: SQLite.
 There are a handful of things other SQL systems like Postgres, or MySQL can do that are not supported by SQLite.
-Every database system has its own strengths and weaknesses, and as you learn more about them you should evaluate them thoughtfully when deciding which to use for what purpose.
-For us, SQLite provides a low barrier to entry, and is simple to get up and running.
+Every database system has its own strengths and weaknesses.
+As we learn more about them we should evaluate them thoughtfully when deciding which to use for our purposes.
+For now we will start out with SQLite since it provides a low barrier to entry and is simple to get up and running.

 ## Data Scientists <3 Databases

 Why do we need to master SQL?
 Whether you're a Data Scientist, Machine Learning Engineer, Data Analyst or Data Engineer, you'll frequently be working with databases to store, retrieve, and manipulate data.
 Most companies store their data in databases, and before you can build any cool predictive models with machine learning, you're going to need to access this data.
 Interacting with a database is usually the first component of a data pipeline.

-Facebook saves user data and stores––or persists––your associations to your friends.
+Facebook, for example, saves user data and additionally stores, or **persists**, your associations to your friends, pages, likes and comments on posts.
 Amazon has an enormous database of items for sale.
 The New York Times has a storage system for all of their articles.
 Most of the sites and companies you interact with everyday need databases to persist data.
+All of this information and these relationships are saved, or **persisted**, and retrieved using SQL.

 We've already seen how we can build Python programs that model real-world objects and environments.
 With database management skills, we'll learn to store representations of the Python objects our programs create and retrieve them at the appropriate time.
 We’ll also learn how to connect our Python applications to our databases.